 - 1. Work in partnership with other policy committees and sub-committees. - 2.
 Develop, make decisions about and keep under review the committee's budget ensuring any decisions about spend are made within the allocated budget envelope. - 3.
-Ensure any decisions about additional spend to the committee's agreed budget are in accordance with the Financial Regulations (see the Council Operating Framework, Annex 5.1). - 4.
+Ensure any decisions about additional spend to the committee's agreed budget are in accordance with the Financial Regulations. - 4.
 Have consideration to the Risk Management Strategy, key performance indicators and any action relevant to the committee's remit. - 5.
 Work with partners and other agencies to fulfil its responsibilities. - 6.
 Have oversight of any matters of interest or concern relevant to this committee's remit.